Maxima of a Random Model of the Riemann Zeta Function over Intervals of Varying Length: Lower Bounds

-The easiest case to estimate are $0\leq k\leq t-t^{\alpha}$.
-For this, most of the barrier is not needed to show that their contribution negligible compare to $(\E[Z_\delta])^2\gg t^{2\e}$ by Equation \eqref{eqn: Z lower}.
-Only the value at the ``branching time $k$'' is needed.
+In the first range, most of the barrier is not needed to show that the contribution is negligible compared to $(\E[Z_\delta])^2\gg t^{2\e}$.
+Only the value at the ``branching time $k$'' is necessary.
 This is because the barrier is too high at these times to affect the probability of the walks.
+For technical reason, we need the boundary case $k=t-t^{\alpha+\e/100}$ to be slightly smaller than $t-t^\alpha$, where the barrier becomes of order one.